- December 6, 2017

 - Combine the Autotune system with additional MIDI events or speed modulations to create chorus effects or tuned accords.
 Add small 'sweep' modulations to create 'living crowd' chorus or 'darth vader' effects.

-- Use several 'steps' modulations with slighly different step counts to create repetitive but dancing modulations.
+- Use several 'steps' modulations with slightly different step counts to create repetitive but dancing modulations.

 A musician/sound tech/producer residing in Toronto.
 Blayne Stone has over 4 years of experience in the music industry.
 Experience ranging from managing artists to working as a sound tech for live music events.
 Currently involved in 2 active musical projects, Blayne is consistently writing, recording, and releasing music to the public.
 Deeply involved in the underground music scene in Toronto, Blayne has had the pleasure to play along side some extremely talented musicians in legendary venues.
 Owner of Camino Jazz Club, an art collective in Toronto, Blayne continues to book shows, consult and collaborate with artists, and is constantly producing content.